Leaders Connect: How it Started

 - Executives from large corporations such as Blue Cross /Blue Shield, Boeing, Plante Moran, and Thomson Reuters.

 - This list is not exhaustive, as there I have been honored to host many other distinguished leaders.
 Check out videos of past events at Leader’s Connect

 Leaders Connect has also hosted several special events including:

 - Surviving Cancer

 - Remembering 9/11

 I have also featured panel segments of various industries including medical device, health care, pharmaceutical, arts (Ken Fischer), athletics with three Michigan athletic directors (Jim Hackett, Warde Manuel, Dave Brandon) and two Michigan football coaches (Lloyd Carr, and Brady Hoke),

-The new season of Leaders Connect starts this Friday, September 14th.
+The 2018 season of Leaders Connect starts this Friday, September 14th.
 We have an exciting line-up for the fall:

 - September 14th – Everything You Want to Know About Emergency Medicine

 - Oct 5th – Thomas Zurbuchen, Associate Administrator for the Science Mission Directorate at NASA